kaitlynhh/pet-adoption-app/README.md

 ## Target Users
 - **Animal lovers** looking to adopt a pet
 - **Shelter staff** managing pet listings and applications
-- **Volunteers** assisting with the adoption process
 - **Adopters** who want to share their pets' progress and stories
 - **Community members** who find stray pets or need to transfer their own

 ## Project Interest
 This project is of particular interest to me because:
 - I am passionate about animal welfare and want to help reduce the number of stray pets.
-- It allows me to apply my Java programming skills to create a meaningful solution.
 - I believe technology can play a crucial role in improving the adoption process and connecting pets with loving homes.

 ## Key Features